 Some of the disadvantages of the TCP/IP model include:-

-- The TCP/IP model effectively gets a message from point A to point B. However, this model is not always the best choice.
-There are times when another model, for example, the OSI model, will be better suited in a particular situation.
+- The TCP/IP model effectively gets a message from point A to point B. However, this model is not always the best choice for teaching or documentation; sometimes the OSI model is used to explain concepts in more granular detail.

-- Each layer of TCP/IP has its own set of protocols that govern how data is transmitted and received, which is sometimes difficult to understand and manage for newcomers.
+- Each layer of TCP/IP has its own set of protocols that govern how data is transmitted and received, which can be difficult to understand and manage for newcomers.

-- The TCP/IP model is a logical model that doesn’t necessarily correspond to the network’s physical structure, which sometimes creates confusion.
+- The TCP/IP model is a logical model that doesn’t necessarily correspond to a network’s physical structure, which can create confusion.

-- TCP/IP model can sometimes be difficult to troubleshoot problems at each layer because of the complex interactions between the various protocols.
+- It can sometimes be difficult to troubleshoot problems at each layer because of the interactions between various protocols.

 What are the 4 layers of the TCP IP model?